California Elder Abuse Attorneys

 – Brian Beecher

-Seniors are Popular Targets for Fraud
+Seniors Are Popular Targets For Fraud

 Senior citizens are regrettably not always treated with the respect they deserve.
 Because of their advanced age, criminals see an opportunity to take advantage of them financially through schemes and fraud.
-Common elder abuse methods include tricking an elderly person into purchasing a product, misleading them into believing that they have won some sort of grand prize, or posing as their primary caretaker to illegally gain access to their property.
+Common elder abuse methods include tricking an older adult into purchasing a product, misleading them into believing that they have won some sort of grand prize, or posing as their primary caretaker to illegally gain access to their property.

 The exploitation of seniors relating to consumer fraud and trickery is somewhat reliant on the truth that many senior citizens were raised in a world where a person’s handshake or word was just as trustworthy as a written contract.
-This is not the world we live in today.

-Victimhood Can Happen to Anyone
+Victimhood Can Happen To Anyone

-• Health Insurance Fraud – If you are 65 years of age or older, you will qualify for Medicare.
-Scammers know to target people in this age range with their malicious schemes in an attempt to steal your bank information.
+• Health Insurance Fraud — If you are 65 years of age or older, you qualify for Medicare.
+Scammers know to target people in this age range with their malicious schemes in an attempt to steal bank information.

 • Funeral Scams — Many people do not know the average cost of a funeral because it’s not something that they frequently handle.
 As a result, funeral home directors can take advantage of widows and convince them to purchase unnecessary products and services.
 Some may lie and trick elders into believing that they owe a massive debt to them.

-• Imposter Scams – This crime is particularly heinous because it takes advantage of a grandparent’s desire to assist their grandchildren.
-Usually, a perpetrator will contact an elderly person and ask, “Grandma, do you know who this is?”.
+• Imposter Scams — This crime is particularly heinous because it takes advantage of a grandparent’s desire to assist their grandchildren.
+Usually, a perpetrator will contact an elderly person and ask, “Grandma, do you know who this is?”
 Upon response, the scammer will assume that identity and ask for money for an unfortunate situation.

 • Grand Prize Scam — The rule of thumb here is that if it’s too good to be true, then it’s probably fake.
 The popular saying is even more factual when a scammer sends you or a loved one a letter or email claiming that you have won a large amount of money and that your banking information is required to wire you the funds.